Charter, Statutes and Ordinances

 The constitutional framework within which we operate is based upon our Charter, Statutes and Ordinances.

 The Charter, first granted in 1884, sets out the purpose and powers of the University.
 The Statutes amplify the Charter and both the Charter and the Statutes are approved by the Privy Council on behalf of Her Majesty the Queen.

 Ordinances support the Charter and Statutes and are created and approved by the Council.
 Other regulations may be created and approved by Council or by other committees on delegated authority from the Council.

 The Charter defines the objects, powers and officers of the University.
 Embodied within it are fundamental principles such as the University's power to teach, examine, carry out research and award degrees.

 30 October 2015

-Details concerning the members of the University, officers, and rules concerning statutory bodies are laid down in the Statutes.
+The Statutes contain details of the members of the University, officers, and rules concerning statutory bodies.